(All fields required)

 Medical imaging as it applies to radiology; cardiology; neonatology; neurology and pulmonary medicine

-Kathleen H. Emery, MD Radiologist, Department of Radiology
+Kathleen H. Emery, MD Radiologist, Department of Radiology and Medical Imaging

 is a pediatric radiologist who is involved in clinical research related to imaging (mainly MRI) in pediatric sports medicine and other childhood musculoskeletal diseases.